cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 --- middle

-# Status of This Memo

-   This paragraph is to be deleted by the RFC editor:
+# Status of This Memo (to be moved to the correct position by the RFC editor)

    This document is not an Internet Standards Track specification; it is published for informational purposes.